Choosing Your Perfect Breed

 You may wonder why the breed of dog matters.
 While it’s true that every dog has a unique personality, it’s undeniable that different breeds have distinct characteristics.

 We have bred dogs with a strong purpose in mind for hundreds of years.
 You won’t be able to guarantee a particular kind of pet by shopping according to breed, but you’ll definitely increase your chances of a successful match.
+This advice applies to anyone getting a dog, even if you’re planning on adopting a mixed breed pet from a rescue.
+It’s best to educate yourself on the well-known aspects of those breeds before making the commitment.

-Suggested Reading ...
-Top of the Dogs: 30 Popular Dog Breeds and Their Key Facts
+Suggested Reading: Top of the Dogs: 30 Popular Dog Breeds and Their Key Facts

 What’s Your Home Like?

 Your living environment is one of the major factors to consider when researching the ideal breed.
 Naturally, a larger dog will be more comfortable in a bigger home.
 You’ll be more comfortable, too!
+But having a smaller space doesn’t mean you can’t have a large dog.

 Great Danes, for example, often thrive in an apartment space.
 They have a low energy level, whereas a dog like a Labrador Retriever is sometimes too rambunctious for an apartment.
 If you have a fenced yard, that makes a smaller living environment more flexible.
+Keep in mind how “busy” your home operates.
+If you have small children, or if people are constantly coming in and out, you’ll want a more tolerant dog.

+Some breeds, like Chow Chows, are frequently bothered by chaotic households.
 If you live in a residential complex, you will probably look at different breeds than someone on a farm property.
 This can even be a legal requirement.

 Townhouses and condos often have restrictions on both the number and size of accepted dogs.
 Rural accommodations allow for more freedom in both the size and temperament of a dog.